dleute/num-string/README.md

 Explanation
 ==========

 This is a performance exploration of several different languages.
-Tere are two logic tests each of which present different issues.
+There are two logic tests each of which present different issues.

 Currently it is supported in 3 languages: Swift, PHP and Java.